Services

 General Ophthalmology

 Dr MacIntyre is an internationally trained expert in the area of corneal, cataract and refractive surgery.
-Dr MacIntyre completed both his Bachelor of Arts degree in chemistry and Doctor of Medicine degree with Honours in New York.
+Dr MacIntyre completed his Bachelor of Arts degree in chemistry with Honours at Colgate University in New York, and his Doctor of Medicine with Honours at New York Medical College.
 After a transitional internship at Columbia University he completed his registrar training in ophthalmology at Brown University.
-He subsequently undertook fellowship training in cornea, cataract, and refractive surgery at the Wilmer Eye Institute at Johns Hopkins in Baltimore.
+He subsequently undertook subspecialty fellowship training in cornea, complex cataract, and refractive surgery at the Wilmer Eye Institute at Johns Hopkins in Baltimore.
 He pursued further training as a cornea fellow at the Royal Victorian Eye and Ear Hospital in Melbourne.
 During his training he has published articles in the medical literature and presented at both international and local scientific meetings.
 He is a diplomat of the American Board of Ophthalmology, a member of the Alpha Omega Alpha Honour Medical Society in the United States, and a fellow of the Royal Australian and New Zealand College of Ophthalmologists.
 Dr MacIntyre is a staff specialist at the Royal Victorian Eye and Ear Hospital, where he trains registrars and fellows, and provides public health care.
 He specialises in medical disease of the cornea and corneal transplant surgery.

 Qualifications